Objective: Understanding of ecological issues to be increased

 Theory underpinning this outcome

-In order to address many of the current ecological issues a significant public investment is required.
+In order to address many of the current ecological issues, a significant public investment is required.
 Any investment requires widespread public support which is dependent on public understanding of issues (Curtis, Reid and Ballard, 2012).
 A contributing factor in environmental decline is problems in providing information to people which may persuade them of the need to change to more ecologically sustainable behaviour.
 (Curtis, 2011).
 Savva, Trimis and Zachariou (2004) suggest that a reason that arts activities are so effective in raising ecological awareness is their ability to engage participants emotions and provoke empathy which they argue is essential to encouraging awareness.
 Arts activities have been found to increase understanding due to their ability to articulate complex information, engage emotions as well a creating a “celebratory atmosphere” in which complex information about urgent ecological issues can be disseminated (Curtis, Reid and Ballard, 2012)

 Cultural activities that are centred on local traditional and cultural knowledge have been shown to result in a greater understanding of environmental issues.
-For Example, young people who engaged with art and cultural activities of an American Indian tribe were prompted to think about ecological issues such as “sustainable land use, conservation, recycling, slowing global climate change” (Bequette, 2007).
+For Example, young people who engaged with art and cultural activities of an Indigenous American tribe were prompted to think about ecological issues such as “sustainable land use, conservation, recycling, slowing global climate change” (Bequette, 2007).

 Interdisciplinary approaches that incorporate arts activities together environmental education have been shown to be effective in building understanding of ecological issues (Song, 2012) by enabling a more “socially relevant and personally engaged learning context” (Paek, 2018).